Pumpkin cinnamon rolls usher in the cool comfort of autumn any time of the year. Piping hot, and just dripping with cream cheese icing.

 But, if the thought baking cinnamon rolls from scratch has you a bit weak in the knees, I’m here to tell you that you can do it!

-Cinnamon rolls are not exceedingly difficult, but they do take time.
+Cinnamon rolls are not exceedingly difficult to make, but they do take time.
 I like to make the dough the night before, pop it in the ‘fridge, and leave the butter and cream cheese on the counter overnight to soften before getting a good nights sleep.
 Sometimes, I even make the filling and the icing ahead of time and leave them on the counter, too.

 I’m sassy like that.
 Some (Read: Bacon Slayer) may call me impatient in the morning.

 If that kind of reception still doesn’t cure the jitters of the idea of making cinnamon rolls from scratch, then I don’t know what will!
 Actually, I do.
-Click on another favorite cinnamon roll post of mine for step-by-step directions–it’ll be like I’m baking them right there with you in your kitchen.
-You’ve totally got this!
+Click on another favorite cinnamon roll post of mine for step-by-step directions.
+It will be like I’m baking them right there with you in your kitchen.

 Usher in the cool comfort of autumn any time of the year, with warm pumpkin cinnamon rolls just dripping with cream cheese icing.